Upper Egypt, 1153 BC

 He said nothing more.

-I got up early the next day to open the shop and get ready for father's arrival.
-The day was strangely cool and it seemed my regulars were forgoing their lipstick and skincare for a cosier day indoors.
-I left the shop floor to brush my long, black hair (I preferred to style my own hair instead of wearing the heavy wigs in fashion just now), stick an iris at my temple and dab some lavender onto my neck.
+The next day I opened the shop but it was strangely cool and my regulars were forgoing their lipstick and skincare for a cosier day indoors.
+I left the shop floor to get ready for Father's arrival.
+I brushed my long black hair, stuck an iris at my temple and dabbed some lavender on my neck.
 I wanted Father to see that I could cope as a young woman on her own.

-I set out the sesame buns on the table in our backroom behind the shop and brought out some of our finest Cretan wine that I had been saving, as well as some roast duck and late plums.
+I set out the sesame buns on the table in our backroom and brought out some of our finest Cretan wine that I'd been saving, as well as some roast duck and late plums.

-"Well you seem to be doing well dear, all by yourself."
+"You seem to be doing well all by yourself."

 "Hasn't your father put forward anyone for you, dear?
 I have a wonderful son, very handsome. . . ."

-The shop suddenly darkened and Father stood in the doorway, blocking the sun but smiling just as bright.
+The shop darkened and Father stood in the doorway.

-I forgot about being a young business woman and bounded across the shop floor like a cat into his arms.
-It felt good to be protected again.
+I forgot about being a young business woman and bounded across the shop floor into his arms.

 "How was your journey?"
 I asked, breaking free and staring into his face.
-He looked older, more tired and his skin was paler than it was when he left last year.
-His hair was now a dusty grey colour instead of the usual sleek black, although he smiled brightly as he always did.
+He looked older, his skin was paler and his hair was now a dusty grey colour instead of the usual sleek black.

-Father took a gulp of the wine and smiled contentedly.
+Father took a gulp of the wine and smiled.
+"Ah.
+Home."

 "Mmm.
-Certain . . . circumstances in the city made me postpone coming back when I wanted to."
+Certain circumstances in the city made me postpone my return trip."

 He bit into the sesame bun and nodded with pleasure.
 "The bakers in Thebes just don't compare to the small one here."

 We sat in a comfortable silence as he ate his meal.
-He glanced around the backroom; the sacks of ingredients where in order, though somewhat low, the stone floors were swept and dry, and the room had the same warm and restful atmosphere that had always been.
+He glanced around the backroom; the sacks of ingredients where in order though somewhat low, the stone floors were swept and dry.

-My heart skipped a beat; perhaps Min had been right; Father had found me a husband in Thebes.
-An old, stooping scholar limped into my mind, and behind him marched a rough soldier with large, hairy fists.
-I suddenly regretted being so nonchalant when talking about marriage with Min.
+My heart skipped a beat.
+Perhaps Min had been right.
+Father had found me a husband in Thebes.
+An old, stooping scholar limped into my head and behind him marched a rough soldier with large, hairy fists.
+At once I regretted being so nonchalant when Min and I had talked about marriage.

-I was not expecting him to say anything of the sort; Father was an officer in the King's royal garrison stationed in the capital.
-He had hundreds of men working for him to keep order in Pharaoh's city, dealing with petty and organised crime, liaising with the royal court system & carrying out the punishments it set.
-He was a well trusted and respected man in Thebes and I had often wanted to join him at his offices and see the prestige that had befallen him.
-I had never dreamed that I could have helped him in his work.
+I wasn't expecting him to say anything of the sort; Father had hundreds of royal constabulary officers working for him to keep order in Pharaoh's capital.
+They dealt with petty and organised crime, liaised with the royal court & carried out the punishments it set.
+He was a well trusted and respected man in Thebes – I'd never dreamed that I could help him in his work.

 "You need my help?
-But what can I do except ladies make up?"
+But what can I do except apply cosmetics?"

-"That," my father replied "is exactly the kind of skill I need."
+"That's exactly the kind of skill that I need."